maxkasy/home/_pages/2_research.md

 ## Publications

+**Approximate cross-validation: Guarantees for model assessment and selection**
+(joint with Ashia Wilson and Lester Mackey)
+*Artificial Intelligence and Statistics, 2020*

 **No data in the void: Values and distributional conflicts in empirical policy research and artificial intelligence**
   *Economics For Inclusive Prosperity, 2019*
   Manuscript: [No-Data-in-the-Void.pdf](/home/files/papers/No-Data-in-the-Void.pdf)